datakind/permanent-colandr-back/docs/for-developers.md

 $ docker exec -it colandr-api flask db-seed --fpath /path/to/seed_data.json
 ```

 Technically you can "db-create" whenever you like, but it only creates tables that don't already exist in the database; in contrast, running "db-seed" on an alread-populated database may run into duplicate data violations.
-To drop and then re-create all of the db's tables to(to "reset" it), run
+To drop and then re-create all of the db's tables (to "reset" it), run

 ```shell
 $ docker exec -it colandr-api flask db-reset